Cats and the Internet: Grumpy Cat

-Tardar Sauce (born April 4, 2012 – May 15, 2019), better known by her Internet name "Grumpy Cat", was a cat and Internet celebrity known for her grumpy facial expression.
+Tardar Sauce (born April 4, 2012 – May 14, 2019), better known by her Internet name "Grumpy Cat", was a cat and Internet celebrity known for her grumpy facial expression.
 Her owner, Tabatha Bundesen, says that her permanently grumpy-looking face was due to an underbite and feline dwarfism.
-Grumpy Cat's popularity originated from a picture posted to the social news website Reddit by Bundesen's brother Bryan on September 22, 2012.
+Grumpy Cat's popularity originated from a picture posted to Reddit by Bundesen's brother Bryan on September 22, 2012.
 It was made into an image macro with grumpy captions.
-As of 10 December 2014, "The Official Grumpy Cat" page on Facebook has over 7 million "likes".
+As of 10 December 2014, "The Official Grumpy Cat" page on Facebook has over 7 million likes.
 Grumpy Cat was featured on the front page of The Wall Street Journal on May 30, 2013, and on the cover of New York magazine on October 7, 2013.
 In August 2015 it was announced that Grumpy Cat would get her own animatronic waxwork at Madame Tussauds in San Francisco.
 The Huffington Post wrote an article exploring America's fascination with cats.

-Big Floppa

-Big Floppa (born 21 December 2017) or simply Floppa, is an internet meme based upon Gosha, a Russian caracal cat also referred to as Gregory.
-In April 2018, he was adopted by Andrey Bondarev and Elena Bondareva from Moscow.
-Big Floppa became famous after an image of Big Floppa sitting with a Maine Coon on a window sill went viral.

 Lil Bub

 Lil Bub (Lillian Bubbles) (June 21, 2011 – December 1, 2019) was an American celebrity cat known for her unique appearance.
 She was the runt of her litter.
 Her owner, Mike Bridavsky, adopted her when his friends called to ask him to give her a home.
-Her photos were first posted to Tumblr in November 2011 then taken off after being featured on the social news website reddit.
-"Lil Bub" on Facebook has over two million Likes.
-Lil Bub stars in Lil Bub & Friendz, a documentary premiered at the Tribeca Film Festival on April 18, 2013 that won the Tribeca Online Festival Best Feature Film.
+Her photos were first posted to Tumblr in November 2011 then taken off after being featured on Reddit.
+"Lil Bub" on Facebook has over two million likes.
+Lil Bub stars in Lil Bub & Friendz, a documentary premiered at the Tribeca Film Festival on April 18, 2013, that won the Tribeca Online Festival Best Feature Film.

 Maru

-Maru (まる, Japanese: circle or round; born May 24, 2007) is a male Scottish Fold (straight variety) cat in Japan who has become popular on YouTube.
-As of September 2025, videos with Maru have been viewed over 200 million times.
-Videos featuring Maru have an average of 800,000 views each and he is mentioned often in print and televised media discussing Internet celebrities.
+Maru (まる, Japanese: circle or round) (May 24, 2007 - September 6, 2025) was a male Scottish Fold (straight variety) cat in Japan who became popular on YouTube.
+As of September 2025, videos with Maru have been viewed over 578 million times.
+Videos featuring Maru have an average of 800,000 views each, and he is mentioned often in print and televised media discussing Internet celebrities.
 Maru is the "most famous cat on the internet."